Improving cold-atom sensors with quantum entanglement: Prospects and challenges: Atomic clocks

-An important additional consideration is that demonstrations of quantum-enhanced atomic clocks provide lessons and technological development that can inform the design of more complicated atom interferometry schemes, including those relevant to cold-atom inertial sensors.
+Research into quantum-enhanced atomic clocks provide important lessons and technological development that can also inform the design of more complicated atom interferometry schemes, including those relevant to cold-atom inertial sensors.